A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Common Health Problems of Border Collies

-Every breed has some pros and cons related to their health, behavior, loyalty, aggression, temperament, and lifespan.
+Every breed has some pros and cons related to its health, behavior, loyalty, aggression, temperament, and lifespan.

 Border Collies have different types of potential health concerns, which may lead them to a shorter lifespan, as discussed above.